Cosmic Queries – Black Hole Escape

 when you are a plasma, you can react to magnetic fields, electric fields, and you can do things with it and do very fascinating things.

-Okay, because how much are you, how much is your ship going to recoil if you send an electron out the back?
+Your acceleration is slow right okay because how much are you how much is your ship going to recoil if you send an electron out the back right right yeah okay however

-And once you get an acceleration that you like,
+and once you get an acceleration that you like

-maybe 1G,
+maybe 1g

-then on the ship, your journey is at 1G.
+Then on the ship, your journey is at 1G.

 So you feel like you're standing on Earth.